-- 8-Ball The 8-ball may not be contacted first.
+8-Ball - The 8-ball may not be contacted first.
 If a player does not pocket one of their balls, but pockets an opponent's ball, they lose their turn.
-No pocketed ball is spotted. - 9-Ball The lowest numbered ball on the table must be struck first.
-A player is credited with all balls they legally pocket.
+No pocketed ball is spotted.

+9-Ball - The lowest numbered ball on the table must be struck first.
+A player is credited with all balls they legally pocket after striking the lowest numbered ball on the table.